Cantor Fitzgerald lifts ZIOPHARM Oncology Inc. [ZIOP] price estimate. Who else is bullish?

+ZIOPHARM Oncology Inc. [NASDAQ: ZIOP] stock went on an upward path that rose over 1.74% on Friday, amounting to a one-week price increase of more than 0.86%.
+Over the last 12 months, ZIOP stock dropped by -32.41%.
+The one-year ZIOPHARM Oncology Inc. stock forecast points to a potential upside of 50.68.
+The average equity rating for ZIOP stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 2.29M shares, ZIOP reached a trading volume of 1542612 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $617.58 million, with 211.50 million shares outstanding and 197.75 million shares in the current float.
+Compared to the average trading volume of 2.25M shares, ZIOP stock reached a trading volume of 1322141 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ZIOP shares is $5.92 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ZIOP stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.